 Q: When did Patanjali live?

-Nothing is written about Patanjali’s actual life although a myth was created 1000 years after he died.
-As the first person to write down the mountain yoga tradition teachings, much of the material was very old as the most ancient yogic teachings stem from before the first millennium BC.
-However due to the definite Mahayana and neo-tantric elements, some of the latter writings in the Yoga Sutras has to be dated after the beginning of the current era – somewhere before 300 CE which is before the first extant commentary (written by Vyasa in the 3rd or 4th century CE).
-Hence, due to the decidedly Buddhist Mahayana and proto-tantric elements (which belong to 200 CE and later) and the lack of any extant commentaries or references to the Yoga Sutras prior to the third century CE., an educated guess would set the date at approximately 200 CE.
-It is important to note that there is no extant evidence as to any specific dates.
-Just as important, Patanjali was not the inventor of yoga, rather the contents of the Yoga Sutras predated him via the ancient oral mountain yogi tradition.
-Although Patanjali is often credited as a systematizer of Yoga practices, that claim can not be substantiated given the fact that a preexisting oral tradition existed in a systemized form, comprehensively systematized or not, we can not certainly ever know.
+Also, around the end of the Mauryan Empire Buddhism was still very strong in Northern India, the Mahayana was blooming (Nagarjuna circa 2nd century CE), and proto-tantra begun.
+Hence because of certain Mahayana and neo-tantric elements, some of the latter writings in the Yoga Sutras has to be dated after the beginning of the current era,– somewhere around or after 100 CE which is before the first extant commentary (written by Vyasa circa 4th-5th century CE).
+Hence, due to the decidedly Buddhist Mahayana and proto-tantric elements (which mainly belong to 200 CE and later) and the lack of any extant commentaries or references to the Yoga Sutras prior to the fourth century CE (notably Vyasa's), some scholars suggest the latter modern date at approximately 100-300 CE.
+It is important to note that there is no extant evidence as to any specific dates; however references to these yogic practices that are so outlined in the Yoga Sutras predate 500 BCE.

 Q: Are the Yoga Sutras all authentic and how many are there?